HumicCoils/miko_token/LAUNCH_LIQUIDITY_PARAMS.md

 - 2025-07-21: Added concrete default values for all stages, price bands, and SOL quantities.
 - 2025-07-21: Changed to require successful oracle price fetch before pool creation.
 - 2025-07-22: Switched from CLMM to CPMM for Token-2022 support, removed price bands, updated liquidity amounts.
+- 2025-07-28: Updated to reflect fixed 5% transfer fee (no transitions), added maximum fee as u64::MAX.